BambiMC/fnbgblog/src/content/blog/fnbg-post7.md

 ## Important to know

-How to switch off spell checking in Word for this one document:

-- Options  Document check  Activate the last two options at the bottom Typescript case conventions: The same as Javascript:
+Typescript case conventions: The same as Javascript:

 - PascalCase for modules and classes
 - camelCase for methods and others

 For methods, always use the delay AFTER the action in the same method for timing reasons, NOT directly before the next action in another method, don't ask me why, but it makes a difference!
 In addition, more robust when developing new tests, as an action is always completed cleanly and you don't have to hope that the methods after/before will allow enough time
-For the ssh methods to work properly, the corresponding scripts must be stored under C:/Script/... .
-These can be found in the folder 'Resources (Backup)'.
-(RemoteDesktop: pc25.mid.de, Asdf1234!)
 When renaming a method, always use Ctrl+Shift+F[VSC] to search and replace in all files so that the declaration and documentation in the type definitions remain up to date.

 ## Any questions?